-- first, we would expect that, as the local economies mature, the size of the deals will grow and the capital invested by private equity and institutional investors in Latin America will grow significantly;
+- first, we would expect that, as the local economies mature, the size of the deals will grow and the capital required from private equity and institutional investors in Latin America will likewise increase;

 - second, in time, the local capital markets in Latin America should grow and mature to provide a better path to exit private equity investments;

-- third, private equity funds worldwide have plenty of cash ready to invest and will be looking for opportunities, including in Latin America; and
+- third, private equity funds worldwide have plenty of dry powder ready to deploy and will be looking for opportunities to do so, including in Latin America; and

 - finally, we believe that private equity funds and institutional investors in Latin America have developed the tools and skills necessary to operate in a highly uncertain environment, as discussed in this chapter.

 There inevitably may be some issues with many investment targets in Latin America, but there are also terrific growth opportunities.
 As Leonard Cohen once wrote: ‘There is a crack in everything; that’s how the light gets in.’

 Maurizio Levi-Minzi, Peter A Furci, Andrew M Levine and Jonathan Adler are partners at Debevoise & Plimpton LLP.